cube-js/cube/docs/Cube.js-Backend/Deployment.md

 ### Run Docker image

-To test just built docker image, you need to set environment variables required by Cube.js Backend.
+To test just built Docker image, you need to set environment variables required by Cube.js Backend.
 Generate a secret for JWT Tokens as described in [Security](/security) section and fill in database credentials.

 ```bash